pypa/pipx/README.md

 This client was built for and tested on the **1.142** version of the API.

+## Support

+This client is officially supported by Cyberfusion.
+If you have any questions, open an issue on GitHub or send an email to support@cyberfusion.nl.

+The client was created by Vdhicts, a company which develops and implements IT solutions for businesses and educational institutions.

 ## Requirements

 This client requires PHP 7.4 or higher and uses Guzzle.
 PHP 7.4 is supported until its EOL date (November 28, 2022).